nemes-inc/ACT-lib/README.md

 # C++ Adaptive Chirplet Transform (ACT) - C++ Implementation

-A high-performance C++ implementation of the Adaptive Chirplet Transform for time-frequency analysis of non-stationary signals, with specialized optimizations for EEG gamma-band analysis.
+A high-performance, general-purpose C++ implementation of the Adaptive Chirplet Transform for time-frequency analysis of non‑stationary signals.
+Suitable for audio, radar/sonar, biomedical (including EEG), and other domains.

 ## Overview